Skip to content

 Strengths and limitations

 The main limitation is collision: categories with the same frequency get the same encoded value.
-In this dataset, BMW and Toyota both appear twice, so they both encode to 0.4.
+In our car dataset, BMW and Toyota both appear twice, so they both encode to 0.4.
 The model cannot distinguish between them.
 For datasets where frequency collisions are common, combine frequency encoding with another method (such as hashing) or use target encoding instead.

 Target encoding (mean encoding)